jamesmcginnis/dolphin-diabetes-card/README.md

 - **Stale reading warning** — timestamp in the header turns amber when data is older than 15 minutes
 - **Smart entity picker** — the visual editor scores and surfaces your most likely glucose and trend sensors at the top, with a live search filter across all sensors
 - **Full visual editor** — every option configurable from the UI, no YAML required
+- **Progressive Web App** — a standalone mobile app (`index.html`) you can install on your phone home screen for a native-feeling glucose monitor, independent of the HA dashboard

 ---